 '''

+/

-\star Return the end of a collation character.
+Return the end of a collation character.

-@param s

-the source string

-Operam start the position in the string to search

 forward from

 @param collator the collator used to produce collation elements.

-^{\star} This can either be a custom-built one, or produced from
+This can either be a custom-built one, or produced from

 the factory method Collator.getInstance(someLocale).

 @return

 the end position of the collation character

+/

 static int getLocaleCharacterEnd(String s,

 int start, RuleBasedCollator collator) {

 int lastPosition = start;

 CollationElementIterator it

 = collator.getCollationElementIterator(

 s.substring(start, s.length()));

 it.next(); // discard first collation element

 int primary;

 // accumulate characters until we get to a non-zero primary

 do {

 lastPosition = it.getOffset();

 int ce = it.next();

 if (ce == CollationElementIterator.NULLORDER) break;

 primary = CollationElementIterator.primaryOrder(ce);

 } while (primary == 0);

 return lastPosition;

+}

 '''